Threshold Decision-Making Dynamics Adaptive to Physical Constraints and Changing Environment: ANALYSIS OF DECISION-MAKING BEHAVIOR

 \subsection{Threshold Decision-Making Adaptive to Environmental Changes and Physical Constraints}

 We now show how the system adapts to the agent's physical constraints and how tuning a single parameter allows the system to adapt to changing environments.

 \begin{theorem} (Adaptability to the Environment Through Saddle Node Bifurcations) Varying the parameter $u$ changes the size of the bistable region by changing the location of the saddle points $(z_1^*, b_1^*)$ and $(z_2^*, b_2^*)$.
-Larger $u$ corresponds to a larger bistable region (i.e. higher input is required for switching) and smaller $u$ corresponds to a smaller bistable region (i.e. lower input is required for switching). \end{theorem} \begin{proof} At the saddle node points $(z_1^*, b_1^*)$ and $(z^*_2, b^*_2)$, $g(z_1^*, d, u, b_1^*, K_x, K_z, k, \sigma, \rho, l) = 0$ and $g(z_2^*, d, u, b_2^*, K_x, K_z, k, \sigma, \rho, l) = 0$.
-Therefore, by the Implicit Function Theorem, the change in location of the saddle points with respect to $u$ can be expressed as since
+Larger $u$ corresponds to a larger bistable region (i.e. larger $|b|$ is required for switching) and smaller $u$ corresponds to a smaller bistable region (i.e. smaller $|b|$ is required for switching). \end{theorem} \begin{proof} At the saddle node points $(z_1^*, b_1^*)$ and $(z^*_2, b^*_2)$, $g(z_1^*, u, b_1^*; \boldsymbol{\Gamma}) = 0$ and $g(z_2^*, u, b_2^*; \boldsymbol{\Gamma}) = 0$ .
+Therefore, by the Implicit Function Theorem, the change in location of the saddle points with respect to $u$ can be expressed as